First time buyer

 How can a Mortgage Broker help if you are a First Time Buyer?

 There is a lot to consider when deciding on your first mortgage.
-For example what type of mortgage is best for you, how long your mortgage term will be and what interest rates are available.
+For example what type of mortgage is most appropriate for you, how long your mortgage term will be and what interest rates are available.

-A Mortgage Broker can help you to find the best mortgage offer for you.
-They have a full view of the market, allowing them to see not only the best offers, but also which lenders are most likely to accept your mortgage application.
+A Mortgage Broker can help you to find the most appropriate mortgage offer for you.
+They have a full view of the market, allowing them to see not only the most appropriate offers, but also which lenders are most likely to accept your mortgage application.